 Hurrah and that.
-Such was bestsellingity of the first edition of Tiny Campsites, I’m bringing out a new edition with the good peeps at Punk.
-It will be in bookshops in April 2012 at the aptly tiny price of £10.95 and has had all its trillion-and-one factoids painstakingly updated (and I can tell you, I suffered for my art there, and the poor editor even more so).
+Such was bestsellingity of the first edition of Tiny Campsites, I brought out a new edition with the good peeps at Punk.
+It was launched in April 2012 at the aptly tiny price of £10.95 with all its trillion-and-one factoids painstakingly updated (and I can tell you, I suffered for my art there).
 Amongst its 75 bijou campsites there’s a slew of new young gunslingers, including a completely gorgeous one I discovered on an island on Loch Lomond.

 What’s more, it’s got its own website and everything, so it feels very important.